 Many sites have grown organically.
 You may have grown your community by using separate tools: first a forums application, and then a wiki for collaborative documentation, and maybe even a chat application.
-It can be hard (and error-prone) to integrate all of these applications so your users can use them seamlessly.
-Thankfully, Liferay includes a suite of collaborative applications you can use, and they’re all integrated together.
+It can be hard (and error-prone) to integrate all these applications so your users can use them seamlessly.
+Thankfully, Liferay includes a suite of collaborative applications, and they’re all integrated together.

 Liferay Portal offers every standard collaborative application that’s available.
 These applications range from personal productivity applications like a calendar and email, to community-building applications like message boards, polls, and wikis.

 This is a suite of integrated applications with all the features of similar, standalone applications.
 For example, Liferay Portal’s message boards include categories and subcategories, message threads, captcha, RSS feeds, email notification, posting via email, and much more.
 But more than this, the applications are integrated with the rest of Liferay Portal’s framework.
 Users log in, and their profiles are used automatically by the message boards and all the other collaborative applications.
 And as we’ll see later, functionality from the built in applications can be added to your own to provide features like comments in your own software, and you don’t have to write any code to do it.

 Liferay Portal’s wiki is another example of a full-featured collaborative application.
 It has support for authoring pages in a WYSWYG editor, or more advanced users can use the easy-to-learn standard Wiki Creole syntax.
 Users can comment on wiki articles, and it keeps a full history of every change that’s been made, allowing users to revert back to any change.
 It also supports RSS feeds (just about every Liferay application does) so you can subscribe to see new articles as they are posted.
 Each site can have one or more wikis, and each wiki can have one or more top-level nodes.